SpikeShaun/Weather-App/README.md

 This project is a backend implementation for a weather application, primarily managed through the `app.py` file.
 It handles all request routing, API calls, database operations, and data export functionalities.
 The project is built using the Flask framework and utilizes SQLAlchemy for ORM-based data management.

+- For ngrok integration, use `run_with_ngrok` to start the application.

 ## Dependencies

 ```python